optimizely/python-sdk/README.rst

    ::

       optimizely.Optimizely(
-        datafile=None,
         sdk_key='put_your_sdk_key_here'
       )

-3. Initialize Optimizely by providing a Config Manager that implements a 'get_config' method.
+3. Initialize Optimizely by providing a ConfigManager that implements `BaseConfigManager`_.
 You may use our `PollingConfigManager` as needed.
    ::

       optimizely.Optimizely(